googleforgames/agones/sdks/README.md

 and the [examples](../examples)

 ### Ready()
-This tells Agon that the Game Server is ready to take player connections.
+This tells Agones that the Game Server is ready to take player connections.
 One a Game Server has specified that it is `Ready`, then the Kubernetes GameServer record will be moved to the `Ready` state, and the details for its public address and connection port will be populated.